flightpathdata/flightpathdata/server/run_as service.md

 ## A background process for automation
 {: .no_toc }
 FlightPath Server was built for automation.
 For that purpose, it should be available at all times.
-On Windows that means running it as a Windows service.
+On Windows, that means running it as a Windows service.

 Using an `.exe` as a service is common and easy.
 There are several ways to do it, including the Task Scheduler or `sc.exe` utility from Microsoft.
 Servy is another friendly option.